mthszr/mthszr/README.md

 ## Hi there 👋

-- 🔭 I’m currently working on creating games with Pygame
+- 🔭 I’m currently exploring Node.js fundamentals and deepening my understanding of backend development.
-- 🌱 I’m currently learning Game Development
+- 🌱 I’m learning React.js to build interactive user interfaces and using Node.js to create efficient server-side applications.
+I'm excited to improve my full-stack development skills and work on real-world projects!

 ###